junxit/us-congress-code/title-42/chapter-6a/sec-290ee-2.md

 ### Amendments

+2025—Subsec. (f).
+Pub.
+L. 119–44 substituted “$17,000,000 for each of fiscal years 2026 through 2030” for “$5,000,000 for each of fiscal years 2019 through 2023”.
 2018—Pub.
 L. 115–271 amended section generally.
 Prior to amendment, section authorized the Secretary to award grants to recovery community organizations to enable such organizations to develop, expand, and enhance recovery services, set the Federal share of program costs at no more than 50 percent, and appropriated $1,000,000 for each of fiscal years 2017 through 2021.